Kim Il Sung Military University

 Kim Il Sung Military University (also known as Kim Il Sung Military Academy) is a university located in Mangyongdae-guyok, Pyongyang, capital of North Korea.
 Founded in 1948 and named after Kim Il Sung, founder of North Korea, the school is a post-secondary educational institution for officers in the Korean People's Army.
 It is the most prominent military academy in North Korea.

 The university's post-graduate research institute is named as Kim Jong-il Military Research Institute.

-The current president of the university is not known.
+The current president of the university is daejang Kim Kum-chol (Korean: 김금철).